junxit/us-congress-bills-110/metadata.md

 - 2007-03-29 — Introduced in Senate
 - 2007-03-29 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S4164-4169)
 - 2007-03-29 — Sponsor introductory remarks on measure.
 (CR S4163-4164)
+- 2007-05-17 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2007-09-11 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+With written report No. 110-153.
+- 2007-09-11 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+With written report No. 110-153.
+- 2007-09-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 351.